abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab7.md

     c. **Units by Supplier:** This is the dataset we created using T-SQL.

 7. Click the **arrow next to Auto-create report button**.
-Notice there are two options, Auto-create report and Create a blank report.
+Notice there are two options: Auto-create report and Create a blank report.
 Let's try auto-creating, so select **Auto-create report**.

     ![](../media/lab-07/image10.png)

-8. Power BI will start auto creating the report.
+8. Power BI will start auto-creating the report.
 Once the report is ready, a dialog appears on the top right of the screen.
-Select **View report now or it will autoload in a few seconds**.
+Select **View report now, or it will autoload in a few seconds**.

     ![](../media/lab-07/image11upd.png)